jhoerr/cloudmesh-manual/docs/_sources/dev/conventions.md.txt

 * Printing debug messages in verbose mode

-  In case yo ulike to do debug messages use
+  In case you like to do debug messages use

   ````python
   from cloudmesh.DEBUG import VERBOSE